 - Hardware Drivers

 Android Native Libraries

 The next layer of Android Architecture is Native libraries and it lay just on the top of Linux Kernel.
 The native libraries are a collection of different libraries written in C++ and Java, which are used to perform different tasks on data.
 Native libraries mostly include open source libraries which play an important role in the Android App development.
-All the task that performs on Data such as storing of data, showing graphical interface, link with internet, etc all done with the help of these libraries.
+All the tasks that perform on Data such as storing data, showing graphical interface, linking with the internet, etc all done with the help of these libraries.

 Some Open Source Libraries:

 - WebKit: It is an open-source library used to display web content